arun130469/Python-and-Langchain/README.md

 - How are modules loaded?

 ---
-# Session 2 : object-oriented programming and introduction to usecases in python
+# Session 2 : Advance concepts in python
 ### 2.1 Object-Oriented Programming in Python

 #### 2.1.1 Classes and Objects